learn-co-curriculum/dsc-statistical-methods-in-pandas/README.md

 ### Calculating on the Fly with `.apply()` and `.applymap()`

-Sometimes, we'll need to make changes to our dataset, or to compute functions on our data that aren't built in to pandas.
+Sometimes, we'll need to make changes to our dataset, or to compute functions on our data that aren't built-in to pandas.
 We can do this by passing lambda values into the `apply()` method when working with pandas series, and the `.applymap()` method when working with pandas DataFrames.

-Note that both of these do not mutate the original dataset--instead, they return a copy of the Series or DataFrame containing the result.
+Note that both of these do not mutate the original dataset -- instead, they return a copy of the Series or DataFrame containing the result.

 See the example in the cell below: